ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 # 2. 2D Convolutional Layer

-**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (sea what I did there?).
+**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (see what I did there?).

 The winner of the 2012 ImageNet competition, AlexNet, is seen by many as the start of modern deep learning.
-Alexnet was a deep convolutional neural network, trained on GPU.
+Alexnet was a deep convolutional neural network, trained on GPU to classify images.

-Another landmark use of convolution was Le-Net-5 in 1998, a 7 layer convolutional neural network developed by Yann LeCun to classify handwritten digits.
+Another landmark use of convolution is Le-Net-5 in 1998, a 7 layer convolutional neural network developed by Yann LeCun to classify handwritten digits.

 **The convolutional neural network is the workhorse of modern deep learning** - it can be used with text, audio, video and images.
 Convolutional neural networks can be used to classify the contents of the image, recognize faces and create captions for images.
 They are also easy to parallelize on GPU - making them fast to train.